HenryWork555/scratchpad/README.md

 # AI Scratchpad MCP Server

-A secure Model Context Protocol (MCP) server for managing AI scratchpad files during development sessions.
-Track interruptions, ideas, tasks, and maintain focus while coding.
+A secure Model Context Protocol (MCP) server for managing a global AI scratchpad file.
+Track interruptions, ideas, tasks, and maintain focus across all your projects with a single scratchpad on your Desktop.

 ## 🔒 Security Features